 The Terrace Cottage is a charming stone built 2 bedroom cottage with original features and a really cosy feel set in a terrace of C19 mining dwellings.
-It has been recently refurbished to a high standard, and newly open for bookings for 2014 so there are only a few reviews so far.
+It has been recently refurbished to a high standard, and was newly opened for bookings for 2014 and the reviews so far seem to show we got the recipe about right.
 As the owners, we use the cottage regularly and our objective has been to make it as comfortable as possible so have made sure the furnishings and linens are to a standard we would expect!!
 You can see more on RookhopeCottage website.

 Set in the village of Rookhope in upper Weardale, you are in the heart of the Pennines, which gives amazing walking, cycling and touring opportunities.
 There are plenty of places to visit nearby and within a few minutes drive, from Hadrian's Wall to Beamish Museum, Raby Castle and High Force!

 The cottage is fully equipped, with quality linen, bedding and towels in the two ensuite rooms (one is double and the other twin).
 There is a bench to enjoy morning coffee in the sun on the terrace - where there is also a large shed ideal for bike storage, if you're wanting to take advantage of the excellent cycleways nearby.
 More information is available on the facebook and twitter pages.

 You can look out over the village from the terrace while enjoying a barbecue, or maybe stroll down to the Rookhope Inn.
 With a logburning stove in the inglenook, you can snuggle up on cosy nights in and enjoy a movie or listen to your music on the iPod dock.